Bavragor/php-typed-properties/README.md

     $this->assertTrue(isset($car->model));
 This forces us to be very clear in what the property can hold, and if it actually should be nullable.

+Also its worth mentioning that `unset()` will return the property to its uninitialized state.

 ## Designing entities with typed properties

 With the previous information in mind and the will to actually use typed properties the Car class could look like this: